6 (New York City Subway service): Under the New York City Board of Transportation

 Effective December 31, 1945, City Hall station closed with the former Brooklyn Bridge station (renamed to Brooklyn Bridge–City Hall) being the permanent southern terminal.
 However, the 6 train still uses the loop to get from the southbound to the northbound local track at Brooklyn Bridge–City Hall.

-On May 10, 1946, late-night service was extended from 125th Street to its previous terminus at Brooklyn Bridge when late night express service on the 4 was restored.
+On May 10, 1946, late-night service was extended from 125th Street to its previous terminus at Brooklyn Bridge when late-night express service on the 4 was restored.

 Beginning October 14, 1946, weekday rush and Saturday morning rush peak direction express service started, with Pelham Bay trains using the middle track between East 177th Street and Third Avenue–138th Street.
 This express service saved eight minutes between Third Avenue and East 177th Street.
 During this time, 6 trains that ran local in the Bronx when express trains operated began to terminate at East 177 Street to make room for express trains to Pelham Bay Park.
 On March 7, 1949, the hours of the evening Bronx-bound express service were advanced from 4:30 to 3:30 p.m., and on June 17, 1949, the hours of the morning Manhattan-bound express service were extended from 9:30 to 10:30 a.m.

 On September 22, 1948, 54 additional cars were placed in service on the 6 train, increasing the lengths of trains from six cars to seven cars.

-The New York City Board of Transportation, predecessor to the New York City Transit Authority, began to introduce replacements to older subway cars beginning with the R12 cars in 1948.
-With these cars, numbers were publicly designated to the former IRT lines.
-Lexington–Pelham trains were assigned the number 6.
-By 1964, all cars had the route numbers on them.
+The IRT routes were given numbered designations with the introduction of "R-type" rolling stock, which contained rollsign curtains with numbered designations for each service.
+The first such fleet, the R12, was put into service in 1948.
+The Lexington–Pelham Bay route became known as the 6.

-From December 15 to December 22, 1950, the weekday rush hour trains from Pelham Bay Park were extended to South Ferry.
+From December 15 to 22, 1950, the weekday rush hour trains from Pelham Bay Park were extended to South Ferry.

 Under the New York City Transit Authority

 On June 23, 1956, Saturday morning express service began operating local.
-On March 1, 1960, late night express service on the 4 was suspended when the 4 and 6 ran local in Manhattan together.
-On April 8, 1960, late night and weekend evening trains were extended to South Ferry.
-On October 17, 1965, late night 4 service began running express once again, and weekend evening 6 service was extended to South Ferry.
+On March 1, 1960, late-night express service on the 4 was suspended when the 4 and 6 ran local in Manhattan together.
+On April 8, 1960, late-night and weekend evening trains were extended to South Ferry.
+On October 17, 1965, late-night 4 service began running express once again, and weekend evening 6 service was extended to South Ferry.
 Trains were cut back from South Ferry to Brooklyn Bridge on May 23, 1976.